fiskaltrust/rollout-doc/technical-operations/middleware/overview.md

 ### Queue

 The queue is one of the main components of a Middleware setup.
-It provides the central communication interface (e.g. REST) for your POS systems to sign receipts and export data in a number of formats.
+It provides the central communication interface (e.g. REST) for your POS Systems to sign receipts and export data in a number of formats.

-Every receipt the queue receives from your POS system will be signed using the SCU, added to the [receipt-chain](#audit-proof-receipt-chaining) (along with the signature), and provided back to your POS system software.
+Every receipt the queue receives from your POS System will be signed using the SCU, added to the [receipt-chain](#audit-proof-receipt-chaining) (along with the signature), and provided back to your POS System software.

-The queue is also the authoritative endpoint for your POS system to run direct data exports from the receipt-chain.
+The queue is also the authoritative endpoint for your POS System to run direct data exports from the receipt-chain.